cockroachdb/docs/src/current/v24.1/ui-physical-cluster-replication-dashboard.md

 Hovering over the graph displays:

-- The date and time.
+- The specific date and time of the replication lag.
-- The replication lag time.
+- The reported replication lag time.

 {% include {{ page.version.version }}/ui/ui-summary-events.md %}